 Vossekuil, Bryan, Rein, Robert A., Reddy, Marisa, Borum, Randy, and Modzeleski, William, The Final Report and Findings of the Safe School Initiative: Implications for the Prevention of School Attacks in the United States; United States Secret Service and United States Department of Education, 2002.

 Sergi, Theodore, Circular Letter C-34, Series 2002-2003 June 23, 2003, pp. 1 – 3.

 Wessler, Stephen L., with Preble, William, The Respectful School: How Educators and Students Can Conquer Hate and Harassment; Association for Supervision and Curriculum Development, 2003.

 Whitehead, Alfred North, Process and Reality: Free Press, 1979.

 Dr. Jo Ann Freiberg is an Educational Consultant with the Connecticut State Department of Education managing the wide arena of Bullying, Improving School Climate, and Character Education.
-Visit her Web site at http://www.joannfreiberg.com.
-You can contact Dr. Freiberg via email at email@example.com or firstname.lastname@example.org.
+You can visit Dr. Freiberg’s website or contact her via email at firstname.lastname@example.org.

 Podcast: “Bully” is a Four-Letter Word with Jo Ann Freiberg

 Podcast: No Kidding About Bullying with Naomi Drew